 It’s obvious to anyone watching the Kamloops Symphony that Dina Gilbert is a natural-born conductor.
 Her eyebrows rise and fall with expression, her gestures brim with passion and she leads her musicians with a genuine connection.

 Pull over and take in the view.
-This 296 kilometre loop takes you on the scenic route through Merritt, with desert and lakes everywhere you look.
-Make a day of it, with stops for farm-fresh produce, hand-made bannock, and craft beer or cider to take home.
+This 296-kilometre loop takes you on the scenic route through Merritt, with desert and lakes everywhere you look.
+Make a day of it, with stops for farm-fresh produce, hand-made bannock, and craft beer or cider to take back to your hotel for an evening in.